grind-rip/system-design/system-design-interview/volume-1/chapter-01/README.md

 ## Database replication

 To support failover and redundancy of the data tier, database replication is used.
-Database replication uses a master (or write replica), which generally only supports write operations (INSERT, UPDATE, DELETE) and a slave (read replica), which recieves data from the master database and only supports read operations.
+Database replication uses a master (or write replica), which generally only supports write operations (INSERT, UPDATE, DELETE) and a slave (read replica), which receives data from the master database and only supports read operations.
 Since most applications require a much higher ratio of reads to writes, this has the advantage of better performance, better reliability, and high availability.

 >How does routing to a write/read replica work?
 This can done at the application level, using a dedicated proxy server, or DNS-based routing.

 ## Cache